Categories are only useful for comparisons.

 We can’t evaluate categories by how well they describe their contents, because categories never provide absolutely accurate descriptions of the things they contain.
 If they did, each thing would be a category of its own.

-To see why categories describe relative differences, it’s important to recognize that things are neither completely abstract nor completely distinct: they are different, but only in shades of relative difference.
+Why do categories describe relative differences?
+Because things are neither completely abstract nor completely distinct.
+All things are different from each other, but only in shades of relative difference.

 Intelligence means making accurate generalizations

-However, it’s also true that all descriptions are generalizations (to paraphrase Wittgenstein, all descriptions involve words, and all words are abstractions).
-The question is whether the generalizations are accurate enough to be useful.
+Note: All descriptions are generalizations.
+That’s because all descriptions involve words, and all words are abstractions (to paraphrase Wittgenstein).
+The question is whether the generalizations are useful.
+We want accuracy and generalizability.

 Categories make it easier to think intelligently

 The way to go about categorization is to recognize that things are neither completely the same nor completely distinct.
 To think intelligently, you must choose the level of abstraction (categorization) that suits your task.

 Update—Nov.
 12, 2022: I finally read Women, Fire, and Dangerous Things: What Categories Reveal About the Mind by George Lakoff, which provides the perfect tie-in to the chair example from earlier: